sonnt0201/docs/iot-platform/overview.md

 - **Guest**: Guests are unknown, not registered users.
-For easy approaching this system, in beta version, we still allow guests to create their devices and push their data, but guests' devices and data can be see by any user.
+For easy approaching this system, in beta version, we still allow guests to create their devices and push their data, but guests' devices and data can be seen by any user.

 ### User Interface